baloramroy/linux-scripting-playground/fake-log-generation-scripts/fake-logs-upto-today-with-date-range-v1.md

-## Fake Rotated Log File Generator
+## Fake Log File Generator with date range

 **The Purpose of this Scripts:**
 - If you pass `4`